in

 Minimizing environmental impact

-Supporting local communities through responsible tourism helps preserve cultural heritage and empowers local economies.
-Emphasizing the importance of responsible behavior to travelers encourages them to make conscious choices that benefit the environment.
+Supporting local communities through tourism helps keep cultural heritage alive.
+It also boosts local economies.
+Teaching travelers to make eco-friendly choices is important.

 Choosing eco-friendly transportation options